Overview

 Dining Services: Chemical, General and Equipment Safety

-This training is required by all UNL Housing Dining Services employees and provides information on chemical safety, and general hazard awareness, including equipment safety.
+Required by all University of Nebraska-Lincoln Dining Services employees and provides information on chemical safety, and general hazard awareness, including equipment safety.

 Dining Services employees must also complete the EHS Core-Injury and Illness Prevention Plan and Core-Emergency web-based training modules.